Stability of the ball for attractive-repulsive energies: Introduction

 for some $x_0\in\R^d$, one has

 where $\Asymm{\cdot}$ denotes the asymmetry

 \end{theorem}

-The thresholds $m_*$ and $m_{**}$ are determined by means of a spherical harmonics expansion of the quadratic form associated to the second variation of the energy (for similar stability analyses see \cite{BC14,FFMMM,FusPra20,Asc22}).
+The thresholds $m_*$ and $m_{**}$ are determined by means of a spherical harmonics expansion of the quadratic form associated to the second variation of the energy (for stability analyses using similar techniques see \cite{BC14,FFMMM,FraLie19_note,FusPra20,Asc22}).
 The second part of the statement, namely the local optimality of the ball, is proved in two steps.
 In the first one (see Section~\ref{sec:fuglede}) we show by a standard Fuglede-type argument that the stability inequalities \eqref{eq:quant1}--\eqref{eq:quant2} are valid whenever $E$ is a nearly-spherical set, that is, the boundary of $E$ is a normal graph over the boundary of the ball and is uniformly close to it.
 The second step amounts to improve the local optimality to the larger class of competitors whose boundary is contained in a small tubular neighbourhood of the boundary of the ball, in the sense of \eqref{eq:unif-ball}: in this case we exploit a transport argument devised by Fusco and Pratelli in \cite{FusPra20} which allows to replace any such set by a nearly-spherical set and hence to exploit the previous step of the proof.
+This strategy is similar in spirit to the argument that Christ used in \cite{Christ17} (see also \cite{FraLie19_note,FraLie21}).

-It would be natural to see whether or not the previous result can be further extended to an $L^1$-neighbourhood of the ball, namely whether \eqref{eq:quant1} holds for every set $E$ such that $\Asymm{E}$ is small enough (notice that the same question for \eqref{eq:quant2} has obviously negative answer, since the energy can be made arbitrarily large in any $L^1$-neighbourhood of the ball).
+It would be natural to see whether or not the previous result can be further extended to an $L^1$-neighbourhood of the ball, namely whether \eqref{eq:quant1} holds for every set $E$ such that $\Asymm{E}$ is small enough.
 This is indeed usually the case in similar problems where the attractive part of the energy is given by the perimeter.
 However, in our case the lack of the regularizing effect of the perimeter prevents such a possibility.
 In Section~\ref{sec:L1minimality} we discuss a necessary condition for the ball to be an $L^1$-local minimizer; in particular, we show that there are values of the parameters such that this condition is not satisfied for some $m>m_*$, so that the result cannot actually be improved.